WeirauchLab/COSMO/README.md

 ## PREREQUISITES

 * Python 2.7.x, with the following packages installed
+    * pip
+    * virtualenv
-    * NumPy
+    * numpy
-    * SciPy
+    * scipy
     * [MOODS v1.0.2.1][moods] (included)
 * JASPAR-formatted motifs
-* [BEDTOOLS][]-derived FASTA DNA sequence file
+* [bedtools][]-derived FASTA DNA sequence file(s)

-_MOODS 1.9.x and Python 3 are not currently supported due to breaking changes in the MOODS programming interface._
+MOODS 1.9.x and Python 3 are not currently supported due to breaking changes in the MOODS programming interface.

+If you have multiple Python versions on your system, please ensure that the first `python`, `pip`, and `virtualenv` in your [search path][path] are the Python 2.7 versions.
+In a typical HPC environment, your module system (_e.g._
+[Environment Modules][modules]) should handle this for you.

 ## INSTALLATION